varchanaiyer/PS-12_Knowledge_Representation_and_Insights_Generation_by_CodeCrafters/README.md

 2. Open **Complete Code** folder on your editor and follow the instructions given below:

 3. Set Up a Virtual Environment
-   It is recommended to use a virtual environment to manage dependencies.
+   It is recommended to use a virtual environment to manage dependencies but it is not necessary when you install dependencies file **requirements.txt**.
    You can set up a virtual environment using venv:

    ```bash
    python -m venv venv
    source venv/bin/activate
    ```
-4. Install Required Packages
+5. Install Required Packages
    Install the necessary Python packages using pip:

    ```bash